mentice/docker-jobber/README.md

 Build a Docker image from a Dockerfile.
 The current directory name will be used as the image name if no tags are specified.
 Tags consist of an *image-name* optionally followed by a colon (:) and a *tag-name*.
 `jobber` will add two default tags to the image name if a tag name isn't specified: 'latest', and a UTC timestamp with format 'YYYYMMDD_HHMMSS'.
 Meta-data in the form of Docker LABELS are also written to the image:

 | label | description |
 |--|--|
 |jobber.version| The version of Docker Jobber that created the image |
 |jobber.build-tags| List of tags set for the image |

-#### Run Command
+#### <a name="RunCommand"></a> Run Command
 ```
 jobber run [OPTIONS] [IMAGE[:TAG]] [CMD] [ARGS...]
 ```